Skip to main content

 Editing with prompts

-1. Click the Prompt button to open the prompt field.
+1. Click the Prompt button to open Canvas agent.

 2. Type your desired change into the text box (for example, "add my logo to this image").